Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Numerical results

 \FloatBarrier

-In figure (\ref{fig:difference}) the magnetic field dependent part of the difference between the up and down quark condensates $(\Sigma_u - \Sigma_d) (B)$, without the vacuum contribution, is shown as a function of the magnetic field for the same cases presented for the previous figure including the lattice results from Ref. \cite{chiral-cond}.
-For the set I, that is more interesting, there is an improvement of the difference between the up and down quark condensates due to the use of $G_{ff}^s (B)$ with respect to the use of $G_0$ for the regime of weak magnetic field although overall there is no systematic behavior.
-Therefore it seems that further flavor-dependent effect would be needed for a better agreement.
+In figure (\ref{fig:difference}) the magnetic field dependent part of the difference between the up and down quark condensates $(\Sigma_u - \Sigma_d) (B)$, without the vacuum contribution, is shown as a function of the magnetic field for the same cases presented for the previous figure including the lattice results from Ref. \cite{chiral-cond}. that It is interesting, there is an improvement of the difference between the up and down quark condensates due to the use of $G_{ff}^s (B)$ with respect to the use of $G_0$ for the regime of weak magnetic field although overall there is no systematic behavior.
+Points obtained from lattice calculation from Ref. \cite{chiral-cond} are also shown, being in agreement other estimations \cite{d-elia}.
+Also, estimations with two different parameterizations for the magnetic field dependence of the NJL coupling constant, Eqs. (\ref{GB1}) and (\ref{GB2}), are presented.
+The resulting curve for the coupling constant $G_{ff}(B)$ is between the curves for $G_1(B)$ and $G_2(B)$.

 \FloatBarrier